dagainz/Correlator/docs/modules.md

 # Modules

 Modules are the heart of this system.

+They:

-They provide the logic that understands a problem.
+- Provide the logic that understands a problem

-Modules:

 - Maintain and report on statistics
 - Keep state to correlate log events for a higher level of business intelligence
 - Dispatch events in response to detected situations.